High-intent cracked heels + dry feet routine

 Common Questions

-How long before cracked heels feel softer?
+How long does it take for cracked heels or dry feet to feel softer?

 Build your routine